-EARN RNZCGP CPD CREDITS
+EARN RNZCGP CPD CREDITS WITH NEW ZEALAND DOCTOR RATA AOTEAROA EDUCATE

 This "How to treat" has been endorsed by the RNZCGP and has been approved for up to 1 credit for continuing professional development purposes (1 credit per learning hour).

-To earn your CPD credits, complete the assessment at nzdoctor.co.nz.
-Click on the Educate button.
+To claim your CPD credits, complete the assessment at nzdoctor.co.nz, then log in to your Te Whanake dashboard and record this activity under the appropriate learning category.